 Skip to content

 Strawberry pies are one of the most difficult pies to make due to the high water content in the berries.
 They usually turn out too runny or too dry.
 You can eliminate the guesswork by using canned strawberry pie filling.
 Be sure to cool thoroughly to allow the filling to thicken.
+Overall strawberry pie doesn’t appear to be very popular.
+I’m guessing it’s because commercially grown strawberries available in most supermarkets totally suck compared to fresh berries.

 Since this is a quick and easy pie recipe, we’ll be using canned strawberry pie filling.
 In many areas of the country, local strawberries are not available.
 Store-bought strawberries are hit-or-miss, as we all know.
 Most commercially-grown strawberries are picked well before peak ripeness to allow time for the berries to pass through the national distribution network.
 In many cases, canned strawberry pie filling presents you best chance of making a decent strawberry pie.